| name | core-sdk |

 Comprehensive guide to Kailash Core SDK fundamentals for workflow automation and integration.

-The Core SDK provides the foundational building blocks for creating custom workflows with fine-grained control.
-This skill collection covers:
+The Core SDK provides the foundational building blocks for creating custom workflows with fine-grained control:

-- Parameter Passing: Managing data flow between nodes
+- Parameter Passing: Flexible data flow between nodes

 Quick Start